 With unemployment consistently on the rise, especially in the youth sector, it is not a bad idea for young people to put up their own businesses instead of waiting for the results of their job applications.
+And this is why I want to impart important lessons for young entrepreneurs.

 However, putting up a business is a monumental challenge in an equally challenged economy.
 I am sharing with you valuable lessons I learned from experience, a knowledge that I have accumulated over many years of trying, failing, and succeeding.